 No treatment of choice exists for acanthosis nigricans (AN).
 The goal of therapy is to correct the underlying disease process.
 Treatment of the lesions of acanthosis nigricans is for cosmetic reasons only.
 Correction of hyperinsulinemia often reduces the burden of hyperkeratotic lesions.
 Likewise, weight reduction in obesity-associated acanthosis nigricans may result in resolution of the dermatosis.

-Dermabrasion and long-pulsed alexandrite laser therapy may also be used to reduce the bulk of the lesion, with some long-term remission.
+Dermabrasion and long-pulsed alexandrite laser therapy may also be used to reduce the bulk of the lesion, with occasional long-term remissions.

 Surgical removal of tumors is the mainstay of treatment for malignant acanthosis nigricans, if possible, because clearance following primary malignancy excision has been described.